marouim/ilab-irrigation-knowledge/brasserie_alteration_results.md

 # Alteration brewery

+Founded in 2024,
-A craft brewery that stands out by integrating grape must and showcasing the exceptional work of brewers Guillaume and Louis-Philippe.
+a craft brewery that stands out by integrating grape must and showcasing the exceptional work of brewers Guillaume Hébert and Louis-Philippe.
 Alteration's beers are warm, smooth on the palate, and delicious.

+### Location:
+Located in Estrie region, Quebec, Canada

 ### Founders:
 - Guillaume Hébert